RaghavK16/Python-Automation-WhatsApp/README.md

 # Python-Automation-WhatsApp

-* Using Python scripts to send automated messages using WhatsApp Web.
+* Using simple Python scripts to send automated messages using WhatsApp Web.

 * Used "pywhatkit" package for sending the messages.